Generational Leadership for Inclusion and Diversity in the Workplace

 Eden King, Lisa Finkelstein, Courtney Thomas, and Abby Corrington, Harvard Business Review

-With more workplaces having employees spanning multiple generations, managers face the challenge of dealing with potential conflicts between these groups.
+With more workplaces having employees spanning multiple generations, managers face the challenge of dealing with potential conflicts with a diverse workforce.

 Our value system deeply affects how we see life and work.
 If we can’t wrap our heads around where a person’s values come from, it’ll be tough to get along with them.
 Different values can trigger disagreements between employees of varying age groups.